AAverin/FiReKonf/readme.md

 ```

 Depending on current state of Remote Config, FiReConf will fill in data class, merging defaults with data from Remote Config

+You can see more detailed example in `sample` folder

 # Installation